kfilipcic/My-Photomath-App/README.md

 You can make predictions using the command `python prediction_script.py input_image.jpg` where input_image.jpg is the name of the desired input file image.
 The model used for prediction can be changed by changing the `h5_filename` string accordingly in the `prediction_script.py` file.
 Assuming the terminal is currently in the cloned repository folder, you can run the following command: `python prediction_script.py ./image_examples/example3_with_all_chars.jpg`.
 The image_examples folder contains a few input images which work with the model located in the repository.

+## Future improvements

+To make the solution better and more robust, the most important thing would be to improve current solution of cleaning noise from input image.
+Finding only external contours on (cleaned) input image seems to work fine in recognizing characters, but perhaps there is an even better solution I've haven't researched yet.

+As far as the character classification, the current Convolutional Neural Network model using Stochastic Gradient Descent as an optimizer seems to work just fine for this problem.
+Improving the previous problem of cleaning noise from input, the classification would also improve.
+However, improving the training set would also make a significant difference.
+For example, the '2' class has ~30000 samples, while '*' (times) class has as little as 3299 samples.
+Making the sample size more proportional across all classes would make the model perform better.
+The samples themselves are also not perfect.